 Has there been a flood or water overflow through the property?

 Make sure you have the carpets checked out.
-Often it takes quite some time for carpets to completely dry after being flooded, and in this time, mould can grow easily and rapidly, and often without anyone noticing.
+Often it takes quite some time for carpets to completely dry after being flooded.
+In this time, mould can grow easily and rapidly, and often without anyone noticing.
 If the carpets and underlay are mouldy, have them replaced as soon as possible.

 Here’s a few things you can remind your parents or grandparents to do to help minimise mould in their home:

 - Use the range hood fan when cooking.
-If they don’t have one, ask an electrician to install one
+If they don’t have one, ask an electrician to install one.

-- Ventilate by opening a window to let fresh air flow through and to stop a buildup of moisture
+- Ventilate by opening a window to let fresh air flow through and to stop a buildup of moisture.

-- Use the extractor fan in the bathroom when showering and laundry when washing
+- Use the extractor fan in the bathroom when showering and laundry when washing.